“There are people here that have taken their time to come here, to listen to us,” she said.

 Students throughout the evening asked administrators to respond.
 Chancellor Carol Folt was the only administrator to address the crowd.

-Michael Morrison, president of the National Pan-Hellenic Council, read a list of demands including and education for all students on UNC’s racial history.
+Michael Morrison, president of the National Pan-Hellenic Council, read a list of demands including bringing plots to campus and education for all students on UNC’s racial history.

 Morrison stood up alongside Jeremy Mckellar, president of the Black Student Movement.